nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 ## Recipe

+The complete `swagger.yaml` constructed in this recipe is available [here](swagger.yaml) for your reference, it will be valuable to follow the tutorial and construct it iteratively.

 ### Step 1: Setting up the OpenAPI Editor
 Several options exist, including the [Swagger Editor](https://swagger.io/tools/swagger-editor/), especially with APIs that are enabled to support CORS.
 Unfortunately the API we'll work with here **does not**, so we'll need to obtain a Swagger Editor that can operate even when CORS is not enabled.
 Because the de-facto swagger editor is a web-app, most editors have this issue.
 We specifically modified [an Open Source Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer) so that it supports this specific use case.